 The MIT Postdoctoral Association (PDA) is a postdoc-led organization with the goal of providing support for over 1,500 postdoctoral trainees appointed in 50 departments at MIT.
 The PDA is structured according to the guidelines provided by the National Postdoctoral Association for forming and maintaining a PDA and supported by the MIT Office of the Vice President for Research.

 The MIT Postdoctoral Association seeks to establish a self-sustaining organization that will support all MIT postdoctoral trainees during their professional research training and career development.
 The MIT PDA will serve as a liaison between postdoctoral trainees and the faculty and administration of MIT, and strives to engage with and improve the MIT community.
 The MIT PDA seeks to enhance all aspects of the postdoctoral training experience, and foster a sense of community which promotes and encourages an environment of peer support.
 The MIT PDA will continually aid incoming postdoctoral trainees as they integrate into the MIT community as well as continue to maintain an alumni network of past postdocs.
 The MIT PDA will not discriminate based on race, religion, sex, ethnicity, national origin, age, disability, veteran status, sexual orientation, gender expression, or gender identity.

 Programs & Opportunities

-Provides a range of funding support, including travel grants, postdoc Initiative Grants, and fellowships.
+- Funding: Provides a range of information on funding, including postdoc Initiative Grants, and fellowships.